 Transition to ICAO NOTAM format and new NOTAM Series

-On October 10, 2019, NAV CANADA will transition to the ICAO NOTAM format.
-As a result, NAV CANADA will distribute all Canadian domestic NOTAM using the ICAO format under new NOTAM Series.
+On October 10, 2019, NAV CANADA transitioned to the ICAO NOTAM format.
+As a result, NAV CANADA now distributes all Canadian domestic NOTAM using the ICAO format under new NOTAM Series.

-A key difference between the ICAO NOTAM format and the previous approach is that NOTAMs will now be geographically-referenced, rather than based on NOTAM Files.
-Georeferencing is a process that determines a NOTAM’s impacted location based on geographic coordinates, and will be done for National, FIR and Aerodrome NOTAMs.
+A key difference between the ICAO NOTAM format and the previous approach is that NOTAMs are now geographically-referenced, rather than based on NOTAM Files.
+Georeferencing is a process that determines a NOTAM’s impacted location based on geographic coordinates, and is done for National, FIR and Aerodrome NOTAMs.

-Starting mid-September, users will be able to use CFPS to access geographically-tagged NOTAMs in the current Canadian Domestic format.
-The NOTAM retrieval tool will be placed on a section of CFPS – a new tab called “Weather” – which will not require a login.
+The NOTAM retrieval tool is placed on a section of CFPS – a new tab called “Weather” – which does not require a login.
 Users will still need a CFPS account in order to file flight plans online.

-Using CFPS, users will be able to search for NOTAMs by entering an Aerodrome ID, NAVAID, FIR, or geographic coordinates, with an optional desired radius around these points of interest.
-They will also be able to enter a flight route and receive all NOTAMs which geographically intersect the route.
-NOTAMs for an aerodrome will no longer be associated to another aerodrome’s NOTAM File, and the concept of a NOTAM File will cease to exist.
+Using CFPS, users are able to search for NOTAMs by entering an Aerodrome ID, NAVAID, FIR, or geographic coordinates, with an optional desired radius around these points of interest.
+They can also enter a flight route and receive all NOTAMs which geographically intersect the route.
+NOTAMs for an aerodrome are no longer associated to another aerodrome’s NOTAM File, and the concept of a NOTAM File has ceased to exist.

-As of October 10, 2019, NOTAMs will only be available on CFPS, and the functionality will be removed from AWWS.
-At the same time, NOTAMs will switch to the ICAO format, whether they are accessed through CFPS or a third-party application.
+As of October 10, 2019, NOTAMs are only available on CFPS, and the functionality has been removed from AWWS.
+At the same time, NOTAMs switched to the ICAO format, whether they are accessed through CFPS or a third-party application.

 The ICAO NOTAM format

-The adoption of the ICAO NOTAM format – already used by most countries - will ensure compliance with international standards and will eliminate the need for pilots who fly international routes to be familiar with more than one NOTAM format.
+The adoption of the ICAO NOTAM format – already used by most countries - ensures compliance with international standards and eliminates the need for pilots who fly international routes to be familiar with more than one NOTAM format.
 It will also pave the way for more advanced filtering functionality, reducing NOTAM clutter by help pilots access just the NOTAMs pertinent to their flight.